Phone: 0161 214 1500

 “Quickly able to get to the root of a problem.”
 Legal 500 2020

-Philip practises in all areas of real property (both residential and commercial) including landlord and tenant, construction disputes, as well as general contract work and professional negligence work associated with or arising from property and construction matters.
+Philip practises in almost all areas of Business and Property law, but particularly real property (both residential and commercial) including landlord and tenant, wills, trusts and construction disputes.
+He regularly advises individuals and companies in respect of contractual interpretation and enforcement.
+Philip brings a practical approach to his advice in respect of professional negligence work, particularly associated with or arising from property and construction matters.

 Other Qualifications / Achievements